bee-Michi/Hello-World-Mania/README.md

 D:
 - Dart: Dart is a programming language designed for client development, such as for the web and mobile apps.

+E:
+- Elixr: Elixir is a functional, concurrent, general-purpose programming language that runs on the BEAM virtual machine which is also used to implement the Erlang programming language.

 F:
 - F#: F# (pronounced F sharp) is a functional-first, general purpose, strongly typed, multi-paradigm programming language that encompasses functional, imperative, and object-oriented programming methods.